eBay/tsv-utils/README.md

 ### tsv-sample

-`tsv-sample` performs uniform or weighted random sampling of lines of input data.
+`tsv-sample` performs uniform or weighted random sampling on input data lines.
 This can be used sub-sample data or fully randomize the order of the data lines.

 Weighted random sampling is where `tsv-sample` is really useful.
 For uniform random sampling, the GNU `shuf` program is quite good and widely available.
 For weighted random sampling the choices are limited, especially when working with large files. `tsv-sample` implements weighted reservoir sampling, with the weights taken from a field in the input data.
 Performance is good, it works quite well on large files.
 See the [tsv-sample reference](docs/ToolReference.md#tsv-sample-reference) for details.